SoftUni-Internal/interactive-content/EN/04-Functional-Programming/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-On the first line of input, you will receive numbers, separated by spaces.
+On the first line, you will receive numbers, separated by spaces.

-On the next lines, you will receive several **commands** that you need to apply to all numbers in the input that you received:
+On the next lines, you will receive several **commands** that you need to apply to all numbers that you received:

 - "**add**" \-\> adds 1
 - "**multiply**" \-\> multiplies by 2
 - "**subtract**" \-\> subtracts 1
-- "**print**" \-\> prints a new line with the sequence of numbers, separated by spaces Program execution stops after receiving the "**end**" command.
+- "**print**" \-\> prints a new line containing all the updated numbers, separated by spaces
+- "**end**" \-\> stops the program

 # Examples
 | **Input** | **Output** |